home-assistant/home-assistant.io/source/_components/vizio.markdown

   required: false
   type: string
 device_class:
   description: The class of your device.
-Your choices are: tv, soundbar
+Your choices are `tv` or `soundbar`
   required: false
   type: string
   default: tv